algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 {% endhighlight %}

 Note that this returns well-formatted JSON which will be easy for the user to consume.

+Compiling Rust inside Algorithmia's developer console is quite slow (this will be fixed in a future version of Rust).
+For now, we highly recommend developing most of your code locally, then copying it into the console for the final compilation.
+Fortunately, it only takes <a href="http://doc.crates.io/index.html" target="_blank">a few steps</a> to get rust running on your own computer.
+{: .notice-info}

 ## Working with Data Stored on Algorithmia